Airtightness and Ventilation for Old London Houses in Plain English

 Airtightness is not about sealing the house permanently.
 It is about removing the uncontrolled leakage paths that cause discomfort and hidden damp.

-If you want to understand how airtightness interacts with insulation choices, you may find our guide comparing internal and external wall insulation helpful.
+If you want to understand how airtightness interacts with insulation choices, our guide comparing internal and external wall insulation for London period homes explains the differences in detail.

 What changes when you insulate a London period home

-Once you insulate walls, roofs or floors, you create warmer internal surfaces.
+Once you insulate walls, roofs or floors as part of a whole-house upgrade, you create warmer internal surfaces.
 This improves comfort but it also changes the airflow within the building.

 Warm air holds moisture.